'

 This interview style has become the norm, but it’s also where candidates often fall short in final stage interviews

-It’s becoming clear that many candidates are facing challenges with competency-based interviews, especially for traditional, Legal Marketing & Business Development roles.
+It’s becoming clear that many candidates are facing challenges with competency-based interviews, especially for traditional, Legal Marketing & Business Development roles, the sector I specialise in.

 This interview style has become the norm, but it’s also where candidates often fall short in final stage interviews.
 Competency-based interviews don’t just assess what you know; they evaluate how effectively you can apply that knowledge in practical situations.